payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Examples
 --------

+We now look at the example modulefiles for the modulerc based strategies.
+To use the examples, you must
+#.
+Set (and export) MOD_GIT_ROOTDIR to where you git-cloned the modules source
+#.
+Do a ``module purge``
+#.
+If using Environmental Modules 3.x, set your MODULEPATH
+   to ``$MOD_GIT_ROOTDIR/doc/example/compiler-etc-dependencies/modulerc3``
+#.
+If using Environmental Modules 4.x, set your MODULEPATH
+   to ``$MOD_GIT_ROOTDIR/doc/example/compiler-etc-dependencies/modulerc4``

 As with the previous cases, we start with a ``module avail`` command, and here we see the first big difference: